singhaniasnigdha/Interactive-Lab-Hub/Lab 1/README.md

 Some things that seemed better on paper and when ideating were:
 * Size of the projected images - As the projected images are tiny (given that we're using a smartphone), the device needs to be strategically placed to be viewed clearly.
 Instead, if we use a tablet and make a bigger pyramid, the images will be more distinct.
+* Filming - Filming the device appeared to be an obstacle that was not accounted for.
+It is challenging to capture the action and the device together, particularly because the current HoloSent can be viewed from specific angles.

 **Are there new ideas that occur to you or your collaborators that come up from the acting?**
 Some new ideas that popped up when the team was acting out the interaction were: